-Putting a tot in the high chair with an activity also works.
-This allows us to complete a group time.
-The toddler is part of morning time, poetry readings, and read alouds.
+Putting a tot in the high chair with is an activity that also works.
+This allows us to complete group time.
+The toddler is part of morning time, poetry readings, and read-aloud.
 Toddlers love to be part of the family.

-It also gives us a unified family for morning time, group activities, and read alouds.
+It also gives us a unified family for morning time, group activities, and read-aloud.

 Try giving your toddler a small snack.
 Toddler toys also work.